Jose01000111/101.1-Determine-and-configure-hardware-settings/README.md

 ![mG0oYSB](https://github.com/user-attachments/assets/d42e1d85-0bef-4339-84fa-47fa07a3bc81)

 What I learned: These tools show how Linux tracks devices behind the scenes.
 You can actually see the kernel reacting when you plug or unplug something.

-📸 Screenshot of udevadm monitor while plugging in a USB.